Take a look around your apartment.

-Take a look around your apartment.
-Is it ready for a décor revamp?
-Spring is right around the corner, and this is the perfect opportunity to freshen up your space and give it an updated look.
+Spring is the perfect time to freshen up your space and give it an updated look.

 This could include a desk with an iron base and a wood top.
 Wooden trays, cutting boards and coasters should be showcased in your apartment.

 In addition to the wood in furniture, floors and ceilings, the trend this year is to accessorize with wicker, jute and rattan.
 These sustainable and environmentally-friendly materials are texture-rich and provide a welcoming environment.
 Make a big statement with a natural-fiber rug or hang a woven textile tapestry.

 Mirrors make spaces feel larger and create the illusion of more light.
 Add a few mirrors to your apartment.
 Mirrors propped up against your walls won't damage the drywall and can make your home brighter by reflecting light from your lamps and other home lighting.
 Place mirrors next to a floor lamp or across from a window to maximize the light in your room.